Money I can only gain or lose, but time I can only lose. So, I must spend it carefully. ~Author Unknown~

 There is no one anywhere that had, has, or will have any more or any less.

 So what are you doing with your 86400 seconds?

-Many times we are in circumstances beyond our control, but more often than not we can control most of how we spend our day.
+Sometimes we are in circumstances beyond our control, but most often we can control most of how we spend our day.